The Truth Behind Why We Are Always Comparing Ourselves To Others

 Life seems like a waste.

-Yet we can get bogged down here and live out this paradox for a lifetime while it eats away at our very souls.
+Yet we can get bogged down here and live out this paradox forever while it eats away at our souls.

 Paradox 2: Social Comparison Out of Desire to Improve